 - Works from ANY internet connection

-- Make calls using your office number from a smartphone, tablet, iPad, PC or Mac
+- Turn any smartphone, tablet, iPad, PC or Mac into a phone

 - Receive voicemails and faxes by email